Hanzo-nex/listfakeflags/README.md

 Put the text files "autoexec.cfg" and "fakeflags.cfg" into your Nexuiz data folder (.nexuiz/data [on linux], PLACE_WHERE_YOU_PUT_NETRADIANT/nexuiz/data [on windows].

-If you have already an autoexec.cfg, add the following line to your autoexec.cfg:
+if you already have an autoexec.cfg, add the following line to your autoexec.cfg:

 exec fakeflags.cfg